goblindegook/littlefoot/README.md

 Default: `null`

+### `activateDelay`

+Sets a delay between the activation of the footnote button and the activation of the actual footnote content.

+Default: `100`

 ### `activateOnHover`

 Specifies whether or not the footnote content will be activated when the associated button is hovered over.